yadomi/doge-button/README.md

 	```
 **/!\ Don't forget to change the data-address attribute to match your wallet address !**

-This is my real dogecoin address, so you can donate if you want ;)
+This is my real dogecoin address, so you can donate to **DKVtwbh8YWrXtn5qz8DTB9ZamoYXneKn9F** if you want ;)

 #Options